Our Appointment with the Lord (Romans 14:11)

 If I were in charge, I would do ________________ right now in my marriage, but I’m not in charge.
 He is Lord, and I will do what His Word says.

 Everybody serves somebody.
-Everybody has somebody in charge of his life.
+Everybody has somebody in charge of their life.
 Forget the excuses—you choose who you serve.
 You don’t fall into servitude.
 It’s not an accident.
 You can’t blame your environment or your past.
 You choose who you serve.
 Your parents don’t choose for you.
 Your pastor can’t choose for you.
 As much as someone might love you, they can’t choose for you.
 Even God, who loves you perfectly, will not choose for you.
 There are simply some crucial decisions you have to make for yourself.

 Prayer, Father, thank You for going as far as You had to go to find me.
-For the journey from eternity to the cross that Jesus took for me, and then for meeting me in the road I was taking to Hell.
+For the journey from eternity to the cross that Jesus took for me, and then for meeting me in the road I was taking to hell.
 Thank You for breaking through my half-hearted and misguided efforts to find You by effectively finding me when I was completely lost!
-I rejoice over the fact that I will spend eternity with You and in joyous effort telling You how grateful I am.
+I rejoice over the fact, that I will spend eternity with You and in joyous effort telling You how grateful I am.
 In Jesus’ name, Amen.

 If this post in any way, has blessed you,